News & Op-Eds

 Updated often since.
-Some thoughts, like appeal to owners to change back policy, now abandoned and left as skeletons of former hope
+Some thoughts, like appeal to owners to reverse policy back, long since abandoned, are left as skeletons of former hope

 (note: If on computer and page appears with stretched out lines you've accessed mobile version of site.
 Click here for computer format, then click News & Op-eds on side menu. )

-Honeymoon with new Stewart Springs owners -- first in 34 years -- ended light years ago for countless of place's most ardent fans, with game-changing decision to nix bathhouse nudity beyond private tubroom and shower, after 16 years of having clothing-optional zones.
+Honeymoon with new Stewart Springs owners -- first in 34 years -- ended light years ago for countless of place's most ardent fans, with game-changing decision to nix bathhouse nudity beyond private tubroom and shower 16 years after having established various appropriate clothing-optional zones.

-Change was effective November 1, 2016, in doleful synchronicity of societal energies going uber-weird, exactly one week before t-rex snagged election.
+Change became effective November 1, 2016...in doleful synchronicity of societal energies going uber-weird, exactly one week before t-rex snagged national election.

-Also those who might've enjoyed mindful nudity in chill environment but found Stewart's scene so sketchy at times -- going so largely unsupported by unmindful management effectively allowing untoward behavior to creep in -- that they actually welcomed policy change.
+Also, those who might enjoy mindful nudity in chill environment found Stewart's scene so sketchy at times -- being unsupported by largely non-mindful, profit-preoccupied management that effectively let untoward behavior creep in -- they actually welcomed policy change.

-Stunned Springs aficionados are certain there's critical need to re-think body-oppressive policy to one of newly focused intent, while fostering more workable, all-inclusive approach that accommodates fullest diversity of visitor lifestyles.
+Stunned Springs aficionados were certain there was critical need to re-think body-oppressive policy to one of newly focused intent, while fostering more workable, all-inclusive approach that better accommodated fullest diversity of visitor lifestyles.

 Shades of last century's ban on nudity, revisited. >